19 June 2023

 Changes in a company

 “While working with some APIs in Ruby, I was also exposed to React, so at a later point, when there was a need, I moved to frontend full-time.”

 Jacek has been working with all kinds of projects as a PHP developer, but over time he has also been more and more interested in a different aspect of the development process.

-“After a few years, I started to think more seriously about production environments of those apps, deployments methods, hosting, etc. I started using the AWS cloud and that’s how it all started with DevOps.
+“After a few years, I started to think more seriously about the production environments of those apps, deployment methods, hosting, etc. I started using the AWS cloud and that’s how it all started with DevOps.
 The reason why I’m still looking for new solutions is to find a way to increase app development speed.”

-Benefits of reskilling
+Benefits of reskilling software developers